The Top Wines

 2024 Gapsted ‘Valley Selection’ Sauvignon Blanc, King Valley $36 RRP

-Selected in the top wines of the blind tasting by Perisotto, Spain, Bird and Gallagher.
+Selected in the top wines of the blind tasting by Perissotto, Spain, Bird and Gallagher.
 This lightly skin-macerated sauvignon blanc wowed the panel with its energy, precision and layered complexity.
-Perisotto noted a “lively burst of grapefruit fizz and delicate spice” that opened into rose petals, oat biscuits and fresh-cut grass, praising its balance between freshness and phenolic texture.
+Perissotto noted a “lively burst of grapefruit fizz and delicate spice” that opened into rose petals, oat biscuits and fresh-cut grass, praising its balance between freshness and phenolic texture.
 Spain found it “bright, sharp and precise,” with granny smith apple, yellow grapefruit, blood orange and guava on show, along with a touch of funk lending grip and generosity.
 Bird picked up a fleshy core of stone fruit and ripe lemon, with cocoa and biscuit depth, brioche on the back palate and a finish that “demands food: ribbons of prosciutto with melon and pepper.”
 For Gallagher, it was all about “salted grapefruit, white peach, apricot, candied citrus and orange blossom water,” with intensity and line carried by a “razor-sharp directness” that made this a standout.

 2023 Mulline ‘Sutherlands Creek’ Fumé Blanc, Geelong $60 RRP